 It [Wagner] has been completely disbanded, most of the fighters are in the process of moving to other structures ...
 Some continue to carry out tasks in African countries, but under, let's say, a different brand and under the auspices of the Ministry of Defence.
-Some have signed a contract with the armed forces, some have joined the Russian Guard.
+Some have signed a contract with the armed forces, some have joined the Russian Guard.20 he grey zone: Russia's military, mercenary and criminal engagement in Africa', published by the GI-TOC in February 2023, described the Wagner Group as 'the most influential form of Russian engagement in Africa today'.22 Wagner provided mercenary troops to train national militaries and help regimes secure territorial control, along with political strategists to influence public opinion, including through disinformation.

-But while Wagner in Russia has been assimilated entirely by the Russian state and its affiliates, the story in Africa is more complex.
+But while Wagner in Russia has been assimilated entirely by the Russian state and its affiliates, the story in Africa is more complex.21